-Resources that cannot be continuously controlled, such as relay connected resources, shall activate their FCR contribution based on a monotonic piecewise linear power-frequency characteristic with a steady state response that deviates maximally 5% in the direction of underdelivery and 10% in the direction of overdelivery, i.e. the blue area in Figure 12 and Figure 14 respectively.
-For the test for FCR-N this means that the number of steps has to be at least 10 (5 in each direction), and for FCR-D least 4 steps for each direction.
-This requirement and the tests described in this section applies to all entities that are non-continuously controlled (FCR-D and FCR-N), and all Static FCR-D independent on if they are continuously controlled or not.
-Entities providing FCR-D are allowed to continue to linearly increase their activation beyond the frequencies of 49.5 Hz and 50.5 Hz, respectively.
-In such a case the behaviour must be accordingly reported in the prequalification documentation.
+Resources that cannot be continuously controlled, such as relay connected resources, shall activate their FCR contribution based on a monotonic piecewise linear power-frequency characteristic with a steady state response that deviates maximally 5% in the direction of underdelivery and 10% in the direction of overdelivery, i.e. the blue area in Figure 12 and Figure 15 respectively.
+For FCR-N this means that the number of steps has to be at least 14 (7 in each direction), and for FCR-D least 7 steps for each direction.
+This requirement and the tests described in this section apply to all entities that are non-continuously controlled (FCR-D and FCR-N), and all Static FCR-D independent of if they are continuously controlled or not.
+Entities providing FCR-D are allowed to continue to linearly increase their activation beyond the frequencies of 49.5 Hz and 50.5 Hz, respectively, as previously mentioned.
+In such a case the behaviour must be reported in the prequalification documentation.